Step 1. HVAC Replacement – Things to Know Before

 After repairing or modifying the existing ductwork, the crew will begin installing the new equipment to manufacturer’s specifications.
 Depending on the type of system you choose, the equipment may be installed both inside and outside your home.
 The components installed may include the inside air handler or evaporator, outside compressor or condensing unit, new refrigerant supply lines, thermostat, condensate drain lines, and the condensate pump when applicable.
 In addition, while most HVAC contractors can upgrade wiring and circuit breakers during a typical HVAC installation, major changes to the property’s electrical system and circuitry may require the services of a licensed electrical contractor.

 As with many home improvement projects, unexpected repairs—in addition to your written estimate—can pop up that are necessary to complete the project.
 These might include replacing damaged ductwork, rotten wall studs, electrical upgrades, and drywall repairs that are not included in your estimate.
 While most HVAC contractors will try to cover all the bases in the initial estimate, there are things that cannot be assessed until the project has started.

-Testing the New HVAC System
+Final: Testing the New HVAC System Replacement

-Upon completing HVAC equipment installation, pressure and vacuum tests are performed before charging the system with new refrigerant.
+Upon completing HVAC replacement installation, pressure and vacuum tests are performed before charging the system with new refrigerant.
 After a complete inspection of the new HVAC system, refrigerant is added and the system is activated and retested to ensure all components are working properly.